 Yes, applications from the following will automatically not be processed:

 Applicants who cannot graduate on time due to failures during their final year in college will forfeit their slots.

 Mistakes may be corrected as long as you have not clicked on the “Submit” button.

 Once you have clicked on the “Submit” button, you will not be able to correct any errors that you have made.
 In the unfortunate event that this happens, please contact the UST Office for Admissions.

-A list of successful applicants will be released by the third week of February.
-Applicants will be emailed on the status of their application, regardless of whether they have been accepted or not.
+A list of successful applicants will be released by the first week of March.

 Please visit the admissions website: http://medadmission.ust.edu.ph for the advisory of your next schedule.